Grey nightjar: Voice

-The vovalization of nightjars is an important aspect to distinguish them in field.
+The vocalization of nightjars is an important aspect to distinguish them in field.
 The grey nightjar song is a series of hollow byuck notes lasting 2–4 seconds and repeated at short intervals, like the firing of a cartoon laser gun (click to hear).
 This song is a determinative evidence when splitting the grey nightjar from the jungle nightjar, that the jungle nightjar sings a long series of bouncing pooKIHpooKIHpooKIH notes (click to hear).

 Distribution and habitat

 The grey nightjar occurs throughout the South Asia to southeastern Russia, and east to Japan.
 The estimated extent of occurrence is 17700000 km² (6834008 mi²).
 The resident range includes: Bangladesh, Bhutan, China, Hong Kong, India, Malaysia, Myanmar, Nepal, Pakistan, and Singapore; Some sedentary populations breed within the resident range while other migratory populations breed also in Japan, North Korea, South Korea, Mongolia and Vietnam.
 There are also some non-breeding occurrence in Brunei, Cambodia, Indonesia, Laos, Philippines, Russian Federation (Eastern Asian Russia), and Thailand.
 Vagrants have been spotted in south Alaska, US.

 The grey nightjar habitat can be high, up to 3300 m (10827 ft) in altitude, includes forest, shrubland, cliffs or mountain rocks, and anthropogenic constructions.
 This species primarily inhabits broadleaf forests and mixed broadleaf-coniferous forests, and can sometimes be observed in coniferous forests below an altitude of 1,400 m (4593 ft).Populations distributed in south China at altitudes ranging from 700 to 2,500 m (2297-8202 ft).